Bangkit-KakiLima/KakiLima-ML/README.md

-# Ping - Kaki Lima Online - Machine Learning
+# PING - Kaki Lima Online - Machine Learning

 ## Bangkit Capstone Project 2024
 Here is our repository for the Bangkit 2024 Capstone project - Machine Learning.